The simple answer is yes. And probably more than you think.

 - Make sure the training is sales-focused.
 Generic coaching sessions will leave managers ill-equipped to help their team members solve the kinds of sales challenges they face on a daily basis.
 Effective sales coaching focuses on coaching in the sales context.
 It should integrate the coaching techniques with your sales methodology and apply your key sales tools and processes to client situations.

 - Start with the sales leaders.
-Most sales managers will replicate the behaviors of their leaders, so if the managers themselves receive no coaching, they are unlikely to provide it to their teams.
-Likewise, if leaders deprioritize or cancel coaching sessions, managers will feel encouraged to do the same.
-Sales leaders need to lead by example, knowing that their own coaching behaviors will have a ripple effect on sales performance throughout the sales organization.
+Most sales managers will replicate the behaviours of their leaders, so if the managers themselves receive no coaching, they are unlikely to provide it to their teams.
+Likewise, if leaders deprioritise or cancel coaching sessions, managers will feel encouraged to do the same.
+Sales leaders need to lead by example, knowing that their own coaching behaviours will have a ripple effect on sales performance throughout the sales organisation.

 Coaching shouldn’t always be about finding an hour to sit down with a team member for a detailed coaching conversation.
 Every time managers speak to their salespeople, they have the opportunity to coach them.

 Over time, good sales coaching has a multiplier effect on each team member’s sales performance.
 There is nothing else you can do that is essentially so low cost and makes such a sustainable impact on a sales team and the business’s results.